ketch/nodepy/README.md

 # Installation
-NodePy requires Python 3.5 or later, or Python 2.7.
+NodePy requires Python 3.5 or later.
 To install with pip, do:

     pip install nodepy

 This will automatically fetch dependencies also.
-It will not fetch optional dependencies, which include networks, cvxpy and scipy (that are used only in a few specialized routines).
+It will not fetch optional dependencies, which include networkx, cvxpy and scipy (that are used only in a few specialized routines and/or examples).
+The optional dependencies can be installed with `pip`.

 # Overview